learn-co-curriculum/message-queues-with-rabbitmq/README.md

 This interaction should take place using a direct exchange to place messages on two queues named "product_upsert" and "product_destroy".

+In the product-cms-app, write your implementatin in `app/publishers/product_publisher.rb`.
+In the product-sales-app, write your implementation in `app/workers/product_consumer.rb`.

 First, you'll need to figure out what all that means.
 See these guides on the Bunny docs: